nunu2021/node/README.md

 - [Goerli Archive Node](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 Note: The snapshots are updated every 4 hours.
-Once you download and decompress the tar file, copy contents of the snapshot `/data` directory to `$HOME/data/base:/data`
+Once you download and decompress the tar file, copy contents of the snapshot `/data` directory to your desired geth data directory

 ### Syncing